unicef/unicef-notification/README.md

         'unicef_notification',
     ]

-Define the notification template to be used;
+Define the notification template directory to be used;

     UNICEF_NOTIFICATION_TEMPLATE_DIR = 'notifications'